GeoffreyBreitenberg/FHECopyright/README.md

 **Video File**: `demo.mp4` (located in project root)

-**Download to Watch**: The video file needs to be downloaded to your local machine as direct streaming links are not available.
+**Download to Watch**: The video file needs to be downloaded to your local machine as streaming links are not available.

 **What the Demo Shows**:
 - Complete user registration flow